 If you can get a wine barrel without breaking the bank, then perfect for you and for your garden.
 There are plenty of ways you can make use of wine barrels in the garden.
 As a matter of fact, wine barrels can be very stylish in the garden most especially the real ones.
 Wine barrels can be best for indoor composting or at least under a roof to make it last longer.

 26. Willow Composter

 Who does not love something that comes for free?
 Look around your homestead environment, I'm sure you have what it needs to create this simple DIY willow composter.
 Made out of branch cuttings from bushes or trees, easily weave them together to create this wonderful bin.
 Learning this skill could make a huge difference around your garden.
 Aside from compost bins, you can also build fences, garden edgings, and raised beds with this material.

-27. Wire Screen Compost Bin
+27. Keyhole Garden and Compost Bin

 28. Metal Drum Compost Tumbler